nibbstack/erc721/README.md

 Other files in the [tokens](src/contracts/tokens) and [utils](src/contracts/utils) directories named like `erc*.sol` are interfaces and define the respective standards.

+Mock contract showing basic contract usage are available in [mocks](src/contracts/mocks) folder.

+There are also test mocks which can be seen [here](src/tests/mocks).
+These are especially made to test different edge cases and behaviours and should NOT be used as a reference for implementation.

 ## Requirements

 * NodeJS 9.0+ is supported